realpython/materials/face-recognition/README.md

 Refer to the [CMake documentation](https://cmake.org/install/) and that of your preferred C++ compiler for installation instructions.

-The code assumes that the directories `output/` and `eval_img/` exist in its structure, so be sure to create those directories before running.
+The script assumes that the directories `training/`, `output/` and `validation/` exist, so be sure to create those directories before running the code.

 ## Usage